Notes on the data: Aboriginal mothers and babies

 Geography: Data available by Indigenous Area, Primary Health Network, Quintile of socioeconomic outcomes (based on IRSEO) and Remoteness Area

-Numerator: Total low birthweight babies: Includes live born babies weighing less than 2,500 grams at birth born to Aboriginal women (data over 3 years)
+Numerator: All liveborn babies weighing less than 2,500 grams at birth born to Aboriginal women (data over 3 years)

-Denominator: Total births to Aboriginal women (data over 3 years)
+Denominator: Total live births to Aboriginal women (data over 3 years)

 Detail of analysis: Per cent